ToolJet/ToolJet/docs/versioned_docs/version-2.33.0/dashboard.md

 </div>

-### Importing app connected to marketplace plugins
+### Importing an app connected to Marketplace plugins

-When importing an app with marketplace plugins, the marketplace plugin should be installed in the tooljet workspace where the app is being imported.
-If the marketplace plugin is not installed, the app will be imported without the queries for that plugin.
+When importing an app with Marketplace plugins, the Marketplace plugin should be installed in the ToolJet workspace where the app is being imported.
+If the Marketplace plugin is not installed, the app will be imported without the queries for that plugin.

-#### When marketplace plugin is installed
+#### When Marketplace plugin is installed

-If marketplace plugin is installed in the tooljet workspace where the app is being imported, the queries connected to the marketplace plugin will be available in the imported application.
+If Marketplace plugin is installed in the ToolJet workspace where the app is being imported, the queries connected to the Marketplace plugin will be available in the imported application.
 The queries will be linked to the data source with the same name if it is already present.
-If the data source is not present, a new data source will be created of that marketplace plugin and linked to the queries.
+If the data source is not present, a new data source will be created of that Marketplace plugin and linked to the queries.

-#### When marketplace plugin is not installed
+#### When Marketplace plugin is not installed

-If you have an app with a query linked to a marketplace plugin, and you import that app in a tooljet workspace where the marketplace plugin is not installed as the data source, the queries will be not be available in the imported application.
+If you have an app with a query linked to a Marketplace plugin, and you import that app in a ToolJet workspace where the Marketplace plugin is not installed as the data source, the queries will be not be available in the imported application.

-### Importing app connected to tooljet table
+### Importing app connected to ToolJet table

-When the app(JSON file) that includes the table schema is imported, and the table is not present in the tooljet database of the workspace where the app is being imported, a new table will be created in the tooljet database with the same name as the table in the imported app.
+When the app(JSON file) that includes the table schema is imported, and the table is not present in the ToolJet database of the workspace where the app is being imported, a new table will be created in the ToolJet database with the same name as the table in the imported app.

 If the table with the same name is already present in the workspace, the new table will be created with the name `<table name>_<unix timestamp>`.
 Example: `<tablename>_1627980000`.